 G. de P. — Just in the same way, we children of the monads, but also children of earth, attract each one our own monad to our fourth globe; and when we die we are then withdrawn into the bosom of the monad.
 We return into the monadic essence and there have our devachanic rest and sleep.
 Then the monad goes to some other globe, and sends forth from itself, or gives birth to other children there.

 The monad is like the sun continually sending forth its rays.
 One such ray is a human being, a human soul, a human monad.
 Another such ray is a being or soul or entity connected with Venus.
 Another such ray is a child-monad connected with Mars, or with Saturn, or with Jupiter, or with Mercury, or even with the Sun.
 Do you understand?

-Student — Yes, thank you, Professor.
-I had another question.
-May I ask it?
+Student — Yes, thank you.
 Venus being in the seventh round will comparatively soon become taken into the sun.
 You told me once not to use the word absorbed.
 I don't know what other word to use.
 What then will take its place for the monads to go to, say, from one of the other planets?

 G. de P. — I have often wondered why that question has not been asked before.
 In the first place, it is a mistake to say that Venus is drawn into the sun.
 That sublime consummation of the destiny of the planets of the solar system does not take place until the very end of the solar manvantara; but when Venus has ended its seventh and last round, all the life-essences, the hosts of monads, composing the Venus-chain, go into their nirvana.
 Do you understand me?

 G. de P. — They go into what you might call the laya-center of the planetary chain of Venus.
 Now then, what will be the substitute for the present planet Venus, when the present planet Venus has become dead?
 I regret to say that I cannot answer that question now.
 You will forgive me, I am sure.